 Acceptance may hold the key.
 If somebody is already an addict, They need to find a way to get off drugs and minimize the damage they cause.
 To do that, they likely need the help of a professional.
 It can be a long battle.
 If you are worried that you or someone you know may become or is becoming an addict, then assess pre-existing vulnerabilities.
 Are you worried about a genetic load or predisposition to drug use?
 Are you in a difficult environment where drugs are freely available?
 These vulnerabilities need to be assessed, perhaps with a professional, so that your behavior can be adjusted to keep you safe from relapse.

-Drug addiction can be complex, long lasting and complicated to treat.
-Relapse prevention can encompass a number of activities that include behavioral and life style changes as well as taking medications.
+Drug addiction can be complex, long-lasting, and complicated to treat.
+Relapse prevention can encompass a number of activities that include behavioral and lifestyle changes as well as taking medications.
 No disease is easy to deal with and the vulnerability towards getting sick again and relapsing may always be there.
-Staying sober require self-awareness, vigilance, persistent effort and treatment that works.
+Staying sober requires self-awareness, vigilance, persistent effort, and treatment that works.